ichbindas/dusk-multisig-node/README.md

 Hello!
 This repository is a full tutorial on how to run a [Dusk Provisioner Node](https://docs.dusk.network/operator/provisioner/) using Mutli Signature with an external [rusk-wallet](https://github.com/dusk-network/rusk/tree/master/rusk-wallet).
 The goal is to strictly seperate access to wallet and node to increase the security of your setup.
 This is achieved by taking advantage of MultiSig!
 I have created this guide and two scripts to allow node-runners to increase their security and keep their funds safer.

-The scripts are currently written to work for zsh (macOS / Linux) and commands on <ins>__Nocturne__</ins> (Testnet).
+#####The scripts are currently written  for zsh (macOS / Linux) and commands on <ins>__Nocturne__</ins> (Testnet).

 If anyone wants to make them useable on Windows/Linux feel free to share your script with us!

 The scripts are not necessary to use, you can also install the rusk-wallet yourself on any device (but the node) you like, though an external device is probably the smartest choice.

-The repository contains two scripts:
+The repository contains the following scripts:
-- __format_encrypt_usb.sh__: Formats and Encrypts a mounted device (i.e. an USB device).
-Beware that this script is very experimental and I would advise to be very cautious while running it.
-It formats the first mounted device it finds; even though you need to confirm the step it is still recommended to make sure you don't delete any other partition !!
+- __macos_usb_setup.sh__: This script is written for macOS.
+It formats a mounted device to APFS and encrypts it afterwards.
+I used the script during the creation of this guide to speed up my testing.
+It is very raw and I would advise you to look into the script first, if you want to use it.
+I will describe an [alternative approach](#veracrypt_anchor) when we come to that step.
+- __linux_install_rusk_wallet.sh__: This script is written for Linux.
+It installs Rust locally and then clones and builds the latest `rusk-wallet`, which is copied to the USB at the end.
-- __install_rust_rusk_wallet.sh__: This installs the rust library and afterwards clones the latest (stable) release of rusk-wallet.
-After the script the wallet is in the directory: `/.cargo/bin`
+- __macos_install_rusk_wallet.sh__: This script is written for macOS.
+It's identical to the Linux script, but it installs Rust on the USB device.
+After the script the executable `rusk-wallet` is in the directory: `/.cargo/bin`.

-List of basic, regular commands you will need for the node:
+List of some regular commands we will use for the node:
-- rusk-wallet: `/full/path/to/rusk-wallet --wallet-dir path/for/your/wallet_directory --network testnet`
+- __rusk-wallet__: `/full/path/to/rusk-wallet --wallet-dir path/for/your/wallet_directory`

+    - __If you want use the wallet on Nocturne (Testnet), you add the `--network testnet` flag to the end of the command.__

-    - Since we want to have the `rusk-wallet` on an external drive and leave no data on our local machine or node, we have to define the `--wallet-dir` every time we use a `rusk-wallet`-command.
-That way the wallet data is saved / retrieved from the correct directory.
+    - Since we want to have the `rusk-wallet` on an external drive and leave no data on our local machine (or node for that matter), we have to define the `--wallet-dir` every time we use a `rusk-wallet`-command.
+That way the wallet data is saved / retrieved from the correct directory, which we will set on our external drive.

-    - If you do not want to use the full path to `rusk-wallet` every time, you can set an environment variable in your `/.zshrc` (mac os):
+    - If you do not want to use the full path to `rusk-wallet` every time, you can set it as an environment variable in your `.zshrc` or `.basrhc`, add this with your path to the `.cargo/bin` directory:

-        add `export PATH="/Volumes/usb/testing/.cargo/bin:$PATH"` to /.zshrc, save and run `source ~/.zshrc`.
+        `export PATH="/path/to/your/.cargo/bin:$PATH"`

+        Afterwards run: `source ~/.zshrc`

-        Since the goal is to leave no trace of the wallet on the local machine, we won't use it in this guide.
-(This would not decrease security as far as I understand)
+        That way you will leave some trace of the wallet on your machine, but the securtiy risk should be close to 0.
+We won't use it in this guide.

-    - If you use the wallet on mainnet you can remove the `--network testnet` flag.

-- SSH connection: `ssh -i /path/to/keys/example_user_keys example_user@node_ip`
+- __SSH connection__: `ssh -i /path/to/keys/example_user_keys -o UserKnownHostsFile=/your/path/to/custom_known_hosts example_user@node_ip`

-    Do not use `root` as your standard access to the node, but another dedicated user.
+    - Do not use `root` as your standard access to the node, but another dedicated user e.g. `example_user` in our case.

-- tba
+- __Using the encrypted USB__:

+    - __Mounting__: `veracrypt /path/to/secure_container.vc /home/user_name/MountFolder`

+        The secure container will be accessible in the MountFolder.

+    - __Unmounting__: `veracrypt -d /home/user_name/MountFolder`

 -------------

-The following is a broad description of the steps to create a Dusk provisioner node and an external hard drive wallet.
-The keys of the wallet are exported via ssh to the machine and a few special steps are taken during the staking process to use multisignature and add extra security to your node.
+The following is a detailed description of creating a `Dusk provisioner node` and an external `USB drive rusk-wallet`.
+The `keys` of the wallet are exported via SSH to the machine and a few special steps are taken during the staking process to use multisignature and add extra security to your node.

 __!!
-If you are unexperienced try this out on Nocturne (testnet) first!__
+If you are unexperienced, please try this out on Nocturne (testnet) first !!__

 ------------